- Academic Programs

 - Career Success

-The primary objective of the innovation/commercialization option is to train doctoral students for careers as professors at high-quality research-oriented universities.
+The primary objective of the Strategy, Entrepreneurship and Innovation option is to train doctoral students for careers as professors at high-quality research-oriented universities.
 This training includes providing them with a program of course work that will prepare them to conduct quality research in strategy & entrepreneurship as well as management and marketing, involving them in faculty-sponsored research projects as co-investigators and co-authors, and assimilating them into all aspects of academics related to innovation and commercialization (e.g., teaching, research, and service).

-Admissions into the innovation/commercialization option are competitive, with only a few spots available each year.
+Admissions into the Strategy, Entrepreneurship and Innovation option are competitive, with only a few spots available each year.
 Apart from the criteria discussed on the Minimum Admissions Requirements page, admission preference will be given to applicants possessing one or more of the following characteristics:

 It is expected that students entering the doctoral program will possess competencies in mathematics (including linear algebra and calculus) and business (accounting, economics, finance, management), have adequate computer skills and a solid command of the English language.
 If the student is deficient in any of these areas, additional classroom work (beyond the major course of study) may be required.

 Strategy, Entrepreneurship and Innovation option program requirements enable the student to develop proficiency in his/her primary area of study.
 The bulk of the training will involve doctoral seminars such as the following:

 BA 660: Foundations of Entrepreneurship Research

 BA 661: Organizational Theory

 BA 662: Corporate Entrepreneurship and New Ventures